BerenMillidge/BerenMillidge.github.io/_posts/2019-12-13-Thoughts-On-The-Election.md

     near the election would be majorly problematic for them.
 We are likely overdue some kind of correction (the great recession being now 13 years ago(!)), although it will likely be less severe than that depression.
     If Brexit brings on a small crash that would actually probably be beneficial as a sort of economic innoculation.

    The Tories do have an easier job though.
-They are victorious but that brings dangers of falling into internal factional fighting, ideas of invincibility and dragging their feet.
+They are victorious but that brings dangers of falling into internal factional fighting, ideas of invincibility and complacency.
    Having just architected a realignment they are extremely vulnerable to losing it all against in the next election depending on Labour's actions and campaigns.

    Key issues for next few years must not be on electioneering.
 The best thing they can do is institute sound and effective governance.
-"Get Brexit Done" successfully pacify Scotland, work out a winning formula for keeping together their coalition, and improving the state and economy for all.
+"Get Brexit Done" successfully, pacify Scotland, work out a winning formula for keeping together their coalition, and improving the state and economy for all.
 That is what will win them 2024 more than anything else.

 **Lib dems:**